-This course will take a deep look at some of the issues facing our democracy from the perspectives of the law, ethics, and political philosophy.
-Through the lens of classic and contemporary texts in moral and political philosophy, judicial opinion, and current events we will examine questions like: How should a nation decide who gets to immigrate?
+This course will take a deep look at some of the issues facing modern democracies from the perspectives of the law, ethics, and political philosophy.
+Through the lens of classic and contemporary texts in moral and political philosophy, judicial opinion, and current events, we will examine pressing questions like: How should a nation decide who gets to immigrate?
 What is the proper role of money in politics?
 Are there any justifiable limits to free speech on college campuses?
-What do we mean by "equality,” or "justice," and why does it matter?
+What do we mean by "equality" or "justice," and why does it matter?
 What should we do when what is right is not the same as what is legal in a democracy?
-Students will learn the fundamentals of ethical reasoning while debating the rightness of pressing matters facing our democracy.
+You will learn the fundamentals of ethical reasoning while debating the solutions to the most pressing problems facing modern societies.

-Prerequisites: There are no prerequisites for this course.
-However, students should be prepared to delve into challenging readings with a spirit of willingness, collaboration, and curiosity.
+There are no prerequisites for this course.
+However, you should be prepared to delve into challenging readings with a spirit of willingness, collaboration, and curiosity.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.